GuyBaele/SpreadGL/README.md

 ### data processing tool
 1. Download & install [Python v3.11](https://www.python.org/downloads/) & the latest version of [Git](https://git-scm.com/downloads).
 2. Open your terminal and run the following commands:
-`git clone https://github.com/GuyBaele/SpreadGL.git` to clone this GitHub repository in your current directory.
+`git clone https://github.com/GuyBaele/SpreadGL.git` to clone this GitHub repository to your local computer;
-`cd SpreadGL` to change the working directory to 'SpreadGL';
+`cd SpreadGL` to change the working directory to the 'SpreadGL' folder;
 `python3 -m venv .venv` to create a Python virtual environment called '.venv';
 `source .venv/bin/activate` to activate the created virtual environment on **Mac**;
 `.\.venv\Scripts\activate` to activate the created virtual environment on **Windows**;
-`cd scripts` to change the working directory to 'scripts' which lists descriptions of involved scripts;
+`cd scripts` to change the working directory to the 'scripts' folder which lists descriptions of involved scripts;
-`python3 setup.py install` to install a command-line data processing tool.
+`python3 setup.py install` to install our command-line data processing tool.
 3. Process the data and prepare the output files as described in the 'Animation examples in spread.gl' section.

 ## Visualising a (phylo)geographical spread layer in spread.gl